-A GPS receiver is a powerful hiking and backpacking navigation device, but it must be configured properly for use and it has important limitations that trip up most beginner GPS users who may put undue trust in its ability to guide them in the backcountry.
+A GPS receiver or Smartphone GPS App is a powerful hiking and backpacking navigation device, but it must be configured properly for use and has important limitations that trip up most beginner GPS users who may put undue trust in its ability to guide them in the backcountry.
 Here are the most frequent GPS mistakes that beginners make.

 1. Not practicing using your GPS